Nav Radio Upgrade (with Streaming)

 Prepare Adapter Accessories

-Gather all adapters and accessories to be used with the new BM53 radio (CD changer cable, BT streamer, aux-in adapter, etc).
+Gather all adapters and accessories to be used with the new gen radio (CD changer cable, BT streamer, aux-in adapter, etc).

 7) Plug accessories into their appropriate slot in the radio wiring harness.
 Remember, white plugs feed the CD channel and black plugs feed the Aux channel.
 The plugs are keyed for correct installation.
 See illustration below:

-In example above, the CD channel supports an RCA-type aux-in (for mp3 music device) and the Aux channel supports a Bluetooth audio streaming device.
+In example above, the CD channel supports an RCA-type aux-in using the Blitzsafe adapter (not shown) while the Aux channel supports a Bluetooth audio streaming dongle.

 Supplement: Installation & Use of Bluetooth Audio Streamer